What is Parkinson’s M.E.D.S class?

-Everybody arrives from 1pm & we usually get started about 1.15 pm, with our dance/ exercise class finishing at 3pm.
-When Covid restrictions are fully lifted at our venue, we will then have tea/ coffee/ biscuits & socialising time.
+Everybody arrives from 1.15pm & we usually get started about 1.30pm, with our dance/exercise class finishing at 2.30pm.
+Covid restrictions are now fully lifted at our venue and so we can have tea/ coffee/ biscuits & socialising time 2.30-3pm.

 Where is it?

 All classes are held at The United Church of St Mark, Great Tattenhams KT18 8RD, 1.15pm – 3pm on Tuesdays during term time only.